 Firms, and the digital platforms they are building, need to be structured to enable an agile environment.
-An agile approach, is first and foremost a culture change, that requires stakeholder discipline to be successful.
+An agile approach is first and foremost a culture change that requires stakeholder discipline to be successful.
 A strong governance model should be in place to facilitate the digital transition.
 A digital platform, supported by agile infrastructure, will allow for quicker and seamless enhancements throughout the development of the technology.

-Firms should also constantly prioritise capabilities that differentiate and highlight their competitive advantage, whether that is advanced analytics or unique user journeys.
-This is especially imperative in the wealth management industry as the rate of change continues to accelerate and those who fail to address the latest trends are at risk of falling behind.
+Firms should also constantly prioritize capabilities that highlight their competitive advantage, whether that is advanced analytics or unique user journeys.
+This is especially imperative in the wealth management industry as the rate of change continues to accelerate and those who fail to address the latest trends are at risk for falling behind.

-Managing change in large organisations is equally as important as the execution of it.
-As seen with the robo adviser trend, there are multiple avenues and speeds in which a business can transform.
+Managing change in large organizations is equally as important as the execution of it.
+As seen with the robo advisor trend, there are multiple avenues and speeds in which a business can transform.
 It is up to the judgement of senior leadership to understand what is changing in their business and the value proposition behind it.
-Digital adoption is a mechanism that empowers the core business with a focus on optimising the simplicity of the customer journey.
+Digital adoption is a mechanism that empowers the core business with a focus on optimizing the simplicity of the customer journey.
 Any investment in digital should be viewed as an opportunity to enhance the capabilities of the core business, rather than a demise of existing business operations.

-Firms also need to solve for the issue of financial adviser and client adoption.
-New tools and technology provide a unique opportunity to grow and optimise the financial adviser's book of business, while providing individualised, scalable advice to their clients.
-They need to communicate their strategic vision, and ensure changes to tools, process, and technology do not negatively impact the day-to-day operations of the adviser, and their ability to generate revenue and service the growing client needs.
+Firms also need to solve for the issue of financial advisor and client adoption.
+New tools and technology provide a unique opportunity to grow and optimize the financial advisor's book of business, while providing individualized, scalable advice to their clients.
+They need to communicate their strategic vision, and ensure changes to tools, process, and technology do not negatively impact the day to day operations of the advisor and their ability to generate revenue.